core-wg/oscore/draft-ietf-core-object-security.md

 * Uri-Path = "resource"
 * Uri-Query = "q=1"

-Uri-Path and Uri-Query follow the processing defined in {{inner-options}}, and are thus encrypted and transported in the COSE object.
+Uri-Path and Uri-QuIery follow the processing defined in {{inner-options}}, and are thus encrypted and transported in the COSE object.
 The remaining options are composed into the Proxy-Uri included in the options part of the OSCORE message, which has value:

 * Proxy-Uri = "coap://example.com"

 See Sections 6.1 and 12.6 of {{RFC7252}} for more information.

+#### Uri-Host and Uri-Port {#uri-host}

+Uri-Host and Uri-Port are defined to be Class U options in order to support forward proxy processing (see {{proxy-uri}}).
+Since the options are unprotected, the same security context SHOULD NOT be used with different values of (Uri-Host, Uri-Port), e.g. different virtual servers.
+The same security context MUST NOT be used with different values of (Uri-Host, Uri-Port) if the change of (Uri-Host, Uri-Port) leads to different results.
+Uri-Host SHOULD NOT contain privacy sensitive information.
+Note that Uri-Host and Uri-Port may be omitted when the default values are used (see Section 5.10.1 of {{RFC7252}}).

+In applications without intermediaries, Uri-Host and Uri-Port may be Class E and thus encrypted and integrity protected between the endpoints.
+In this case the Outer Uri-Host and Uri-Port SHALL be discarded by the server when verifying the request, complying with Step 1 of the {{ver-req}}.
+Uri-Host and Uri-Port MUST NOT be Class E in applications supporting forward proxy operations.

 #### The Block Options {#block-options}